huggingface/datasets/datasets/hda_nli_hindi/README.md

 - Dataset for Natural Language Inference in Hindi Language.
 Hindi Discourse Analysis (HDA) Dataset consists of textual-entailment pairs.
 - Each row of the Datasets if made up of 4 columns - Premise, Hypothesis, Label and Topic.
-- Context and Hypothesis is written in Hindi while Entailment_Label is in English.
+- Premise and Hypothesis is written in Hindi while Entailment_Label is in English.
 - Entailment_label is of 2 types - entailed and not-entailed.
+- Entailed means that hypotheis can be inferred from premise and not-entailed means vice versa
 - Dataset can be used to train models for Natural Language Inference tasks in Hindi Language.

 ### Supported Tasks and Leaderboards